mittwald/ddev-mittwald/README.md

 - An API token for the [mittwald mStudio v2 API][api-intro]; you will be prompted for this token during the installation process (if not already configured)
 - An existing application on the mittwald cloud; you will need the application id (formatted like `a-XXXXXX`).

-You can install this addon by running `ddev get`:
+You can install this addon by running `ddev add-on get`:

 ```
-$ ddev get mittwald/ddev
+$ ddev add-on get mittwald/ddev-mittwald
 ```

 The installation process will prompt you for a [mittwald API token][api-intro] and your application ID.
 The former will be added to your global DDEV configuration, the latter to your local project configuration.